Aw4is/TinyML-Transfer-Learning-Impact-on-Quantisation/README.md

 ## Why It Matters

-Training strategy affects both the cost of adapting a model and how much performance may be lost after quantisation.
-More complex approaches such as knowledge distillation require additional training effort, while lighter strategies can sometimes retain similar post-quantisation performance at lower cost.
-Moreover, PEFT-style training is still relatively underexplored in TinyML and are worth investigating when training compute or time is limited.
+Training strategy affects the resources needed to adapt a model, but it may also affect how well that model holds up after quantisation.
+More complex methods like knowledge distillation can take more compute, time and cost, while lighter approaches may achieve similar INT8 results.
+This project explores whether that trade-off changes across different training strategies.

-Beyond accuracy, differences in prediction stability, class-level behaviour and robustness to corrupted inputs can also influence which model is actually best suited for deployment, especially at the edge where inputs are rarely clean.

-For teams working under compute or time constraints, comparing how different training methods degrade and behave after quantisation can help identify which is better suited for deployment.
+Accuracy alone may not tell the full story.
+Prediction stability, class-level behaviour and robustness to corrupted inputs can also matter, so comparing how different training methods degrade and behave after quantisation gives a better basis for deployment decisions.

 ## Key Findings